Reducing Paper Cups

 Reducing the amount of paper cups used and disposed of at GCU is the only cost effective way of limiting the impact they have on our waste management system and the environment.

-To help achieve this, BaxterStorey (the University’s catering contractor), have introduced a 20p charge (starting February 26, 2024) on every single-use, disposable cup used to purchase a hot drink from any of the on-campus catering outlets.
+To help achieve this, BaxterStorey (the University’s catering contractor), have introduced a 30p charge (starting September 8, 2025) on every single-use, disposable cup used to purchase a hot drink from any of the on-campus catering outlets.
+This has replaced the previous 20p charge on disposable cups.
 For more information please speak to any member of the catering team or drop us a line.

 For those interested, this article in The Guardian provides a good overview of the scale and environmental challenges presented by single-use paper cups.